It didn’t take long after Universal Studios Florida’s 1990 opening for the Orlando park to carve out an enviable spot among U.S. theme parks.

 From temporary attraction to permanent show

-Barney first appeared at Universal Studios Florida in 1993 for a series of special shows at the park’s Animal Actors stage.
-At the time, “Barney & Friends” was being watched by an estimated 5 million children every week on PBS stations.
-In-person appearances garnered huge crowds, with one stop at a Maryland mall that year attracting 40,000 people and the Barney brand moved an estimated $500 million in merchandise that year.
+Barney was the hottest brand in kids’ entertainment when the character first appeared at Universal Studios Florida in 1993 for a series of special shows at the park’s Animal Actors stage.
+At the time, “Barney & Friends” was being watched by an estimated 5 million children every week on PBS stations and sold $500 million in merchandise annually.
+In-person appearances garnered huge crowds, with one stop at a Maryland mall that year attracting 40,000 people.

 The success of the initial Universal appearances led to the announcement of a permanent Barney show to open in 1995 — a rare instance where a theme park built an attraction at the height of an intellectual property’s popularity.

-The live entertainment team at Universal Creative, the designers and writers behind Universal theme parks, was smaller in those days, well before its ranks swelled thanks to the growth of Halloween Horror NIghts.
+The live entertainment team at Universal Creative, the designers and writers behind Universal theme parks, was smaller in those days, well before its ranks swelled thanks to the growth of the annual Halloween Horror Nights events.
 The task of writing much of “A Day in the Park with Barney” fell to Jason Surrell, then just 24 years old and getting one of his first major credits.

 He came in with a new character — Mr. (or Mrs.) Peekaboo, whose name is the same as his favorite game — already created for pre-show.
 From there, Surrell immersed himself in “Barney and Friends,” watching episodes over and over to determine what Barney favorites to include (like fitting in “Mr. Knickerbocker” and of course, ending with “I Love You”), while creating a new experience in the show’s familiar voice.